 Though a brain injury can’t be cured, rehabilitation can help people recover lost function and regain independence.

-At Good Samaritan, we use a comprehensive, team approach to treating brain injury.
+We use a comprehensive, team approach to treating brain injury.
 Together with each client and his or her family, our team works to design a rehabilitation program that addresses the person’s individual needs and goals.

 We also offer inpatient services for people who require a high level of care after a brain injury.